marado/nodejs/doc/api/modules.markdown

 attempts to load the module from that location.

-If it is not found there, then it moves to the parent directory, and so on, until either the module is found, or the root of the tree is reached.
+If it is not found there, then it moves to the parent directory, and so on, until the root of the tree is reached.

 For example, if the file at `'/home/ry/projects/foo.js'` called `require('bar.js')`, then node would look in the following locations, in